 Removing color from your dog’s fur can be a frustrating task, especially if you’re not sure what type of coloring you used.
 While using warm water and shampoo will wash out many dyes, it can damage or irritate your pup’s skin if left on too long.
 Use gentle dish soap to remove stubborn colors that just won’t come out with regular shampoo.
 Rinse thoroughly with warm water afterward.
 It may take several attempts before all traces of color are gone.
 You may need to shave off any damaged areas after removing excess dye with dish soap.

-Reward yourself with a pet-free home
+Reward your pet with a treat

-There are many choices when it comes to removing your pet’s eyes.
+There are many choices when it comes to removing your pet’s dyes.
 Try these first, and if they don’t work, you can always attempt more intense methods such as cutting or shaving down your pet’s fur.
 Be sure to give any extreme options a try before taking them on!
 Here are some simple ways to start:

 The best thing about these methods is that they only require simple items found around your home—they won’t cost you anything extra!
 If none of these seem to be working for you, take a look at our options above.
 Remember that every coat is different; one method may work better than another for certain colors or breeds.